-Our Chair of Trustees, as of March 2021, is John Donnelly CBE is a former brigadier in the British Army.
-John served from 1982 to 2016 in a variety of operational roles, including commanding the Cheshire Regiment in Iraq and Northern Ireland and serving as Director of Personal Services (Army).
-John now works as head of integrity at UK Sport.
+Our Chair of Trustees, as of March 2021, is John Donnelly CBE.
+John is a former Brigadier in the British Army.
+He served from 1982 to 2016 in a variety of operational roles, including commanding the Cheshire Regiment in Iraq and Northern Ireland and serving as Director of Personnel Services for the Army.
+John now works as Head of Integrity at UK Sport.

 Siân Nicholson is Philanthropy Manager for the national charity, Myeloma UK.
 She has worked in a variety of senior fundraising roles including at homeless charity FourSquare and digital youth support charity The Mix.

 Lawyer Rosie Brighouse is a Senior Lawyer at the Human Dignity Trust, providing support to LGBT individuals and organisations with specialist legal advice and expertise and challenging discriminatory legislation.
 She formerly worked at Liberty since 2012 and specialises in strategic litigation on issues of poverty and human rights, free speech and discriminatory policing.

 Nicola is a registered Mental Health/Psychological Trauma Consultant, specialising in providing psychological trauma training, consultancy, supervision and clinical support to organisations and individuals.
 As a registered mental health nurse and trauma therapist specialising in working with traumatic bereavement and multiple fatality incidents, Nicola has worked extensively with the UK Armed Forces, delivering therapeutic interventions for serving personnel returning from operational deployment.